Zhao-Group/MTS-VAE/README.md

 python MTS/scripts/generate.py
 ```

-To sample artificial MTS near the cluster center:
+To sample artificial MTS near the cluster center (Note: For new VAE-generated MTSs, you need to update the fasta file for artificial sequences on line 97 and obtain UniRep embeddings (.npz) files):
 ```
 python MTS/scripts/sample.py
 ```